Safirangi/JavaScript/Local-Storage-API.md

 </div>

-- Method to get item from the Local Storage: `localStorage.getItem('weather', 'sunny')`
+- to get item from the Local Storage: `localStorage.getItem('weather', 'sunny')`

-- Method to remove item from Local Storage: `localStorage.removeItem('weather', 'sunny')`
+- to remove item from Local Storage: `localStorage.removeItem('weather', 'sunny')`

-- Method to clear all items from Local Storage: `localStorage.clear()`
+- to clear all items from Local Storage: `localStorage.clear()`